OpenOverlayRouter/oor/Docker/README.md

 Another one for EID:
     sudo docker network create -d macvlan --subnet=<EID Preffix> -o parent=<Interface> \
       -o macvlan_mode=bridge <network_name>

+It is recommended to use the network names 0rloc and 1eid

 If your configuration does not need to be connected to a physical nic, you can configure the network using the bridge driver: